JayACarlsonAtHome/ts_store/README.md

 it one step at a time, and get everything to compile, then run.</br>
 And then see where we are again...

+### New
+Waiting for my next days off to get sometime to work on this.
+I should get another week off sometime in December, expect a flurry of changes when that starts...

 ### Why this exists